vs65497/6dof_ik/README.md

 - Code: https://github.com/zanzivyr/6dof_ik/blob/main/pathing.py

 ## Motion Controller
 The ultimate goal of this project was to create a motion controller which would pair with the arm allowing simple control of the end effector.
-It was inspired by this video: https://www.youtube.com/watch?v=xfJCUf1uD3M
+It was inspired by this video: https://www.youtube.com/watch?v=xfJCUf1uD3M (Website: https://thp.io/2010/psmove/)

 Unfortunately I couldn't get my computer to connect with my PSMove controller.
 So I set out to design my own controller using salvaged components from the PSMove and an MPU6050 9-axis accelerometer.
 Below is the intended design.
 - Motion Controller Design: https://raw.githubusercontent.com/zanzivyr/6dof_ik/main/motion_controller.pdf